Common Misunderstandings in Committed Relationships

 The focusing partner should try to do the above, but realistically he/she won’t do it all the time; most routine behaviors in relationships are habits that run on autopilot.
 When your partner seems to shut you out or get irritated when you interrupt, remember that he/she cannot refocus as easily as you.
 Look for times when your partner is available for connection.
 Avoid the attitude of “Connect when and where I want or not at all.”

 Typically one partner processes information by parsing it into categories.
 For example, flowers are one category of things; clothes are a different category.
 He/she will likely have a declarative communication style—this is the way it is—which is not necessarily dogmatic or oversimplifying; it’s just easier for categorizers to understand information if it’s fit into a category.

 The categorizer is likely to be in a committed relationship with someone who processes information through juxtaposition.
 The flowers might relate to the dress because both have purple in them.

 Without understanding these differences, the categorizer will get impatient when a discussion of the flowers in the backyard turns into a point about a wardrobe choice and will likely judge the partner as “illogical," or worse.
-The juxtaposing partner will come to see the categorizer as proscriptive, narrow in range of thinking, and probably too critical.
+The juxtaposing partner will come to see the categorizer as prescriptive, narrow in their range of thinking, and probably too critical.

 Both partners need to see their differences as enhancing their relationship by expanding its processing capacity.
 Processing styles are different ways of looking at the world.
-In discussions, they are different ways of arriving at the truth, which, as John Ruskin put it, is polygonal.
+In discussions, there are different ways of arriving at the truth, which, as John Ruskin put it, is polygonal.

 The categorizer has to listen for subtleties in the discourse of the juxtaposed, who must, in turn, see a declarative style of speech as the partner's attempts to understand, rather than prescribing definition.